Learn everything about Crus Bourgeois Bordeaux, the best wines, top producers, vineyards, history, and the classification.

 The new Cru Bourgeois classification of 2020 marked a return for the different levels of classification.
 The best chateau will be classed as Cru Bourgeois Superieur, Cru Bourgeois Exceptionnel and Cru Bourgeois.

 Even better, from 2020 forward the classification will stand for a 5-year period of time.
 This should help raise the level of awareness for the Cru Bourgeois estates.

 The level of classification will be determined by 4 different criteria, with each criteria having a different weight.
 Most importantly, each estate will present the 5 most recent vintages of their wine for a blind tasting.

 Chateaux will also be graded on their viticultural practices and environmental awareness.
 The vinification and barrel aging regimen will be looked at with new a critical level of awareness.

-This is a very constructive improvement to the cumbersome and difficult to understand classification system.
+This is a constructive improvement to the cumbersome, and difficult-to-understand classification system.
 In Bordeaux, classification is always an issue.
 Levels of status in classifications or certifications really do matter.